APPLICATION PRIVACY POLICY

 SEA ALERT

 Please read this privacy policy carefully.
-It describes how personal data collected and processed when you use the Sea Alert Application are handled.
+It describes the rules for processing personal data collected and processed when the User uses the Sea Alert Application.

 GENERAL PROVISIONS

 This Application privacy policy is for information only and does not itself create obligations for Application Users.
-It sets out, in particular, how the Controller processes personal data in the Application, including the legal bases, purposes and retention periods, and the rights of data subjects.
-This privacy policy also applies to the Sea Alert website (Sea Alert.info).
+It sets out, in particular, the rules for processing personal data by the Controller in the Application, including the legal bases, purposes and retention periods for personal data, and the rights of data subjects.
+This Application privacy policy also applies to the Sea Alert website (Sea Alert.info).

-The controller of personal data collected through the Application is Wojciech Danilczuk conducting business under the name ARKONA WOJCIECH DANILCZUK, entered in the Central Register and Information on Business Activity of the Republic of Poland, with registered office and correspondence address: Truskawkowa 12, 55-080 Sadowice, Poland, VAT ID (NIP) 8251892827, e-mail: info@sea-alert.com — hereinafter referred to as the “Controller”, who is also the service provider of the Sea Alert Application.
+The controller of personal data collected through the Application is Wojciech Danilczuk conducting business under the name ARKONA WOJCIECH DANILCZUK, entered in the Central Register and Information on Business Activity of the Republic of Poland kept by the minister competent for economic affairs, with business address and correspondence address: Truskawkowa 12, 55-080 Sadowice, Poland, VAT ID (NIP) 8251892827, e-mail: info@sea-alert.com — hereinafter referred to as the “Controller”, who is also the service provider of the Sea Alert Application.

 Personal data in the Application are processed by the Controller in accordance with applicable law, in particular Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) — hereinafter “GDPR” or “the GDPR”.
 The official text of the GDPR: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679.

-The Controller takes special care to protect the interests of data subjects whose personal data it processes and, in particular, is responsible for ensuring that data collected are: (1) processed lawfully; (2) collected for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes; (3) adequate, relevant and limited to what is necessary; (4) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes of processing; and (5) processed in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical and organisational measures.
+The Controller takes special care to protect the interests of data subjects whose personal data it processes and, in particular, is responsible for ensuring that data collected are: (1) processed lawfully; (2) collected for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes; (3) factually correct and adequate in relation to the purposes for which they are processed; (4) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes of processing; and (5) processed in a manner that ensures appropriate security of personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-Any words, phrases and acronyms used in this privacy policy with initial capitals (e.g. Electronic Service, User, Application) have the meanings given in the Sea Alert Application Terms of Use.
+Any words, phrases and acronyms used in this privacy policy with an initial capital letter (e.g. Electronic Service, User, Application) have the meanings given in the Sea Alert Application Terms of Use.

 LEGAL BASES FOR PROCESSING